alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 The `public_updated_at` records the last time the content item was updated.
 This is the time that will appear alongside the content item in the front-end to inform users of the time at which that particular content item was updated.
+The `public_updated_at` must use the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).

 The `public_updated_at` is required except in cases where the content item is non-renderable (see [**format**](#format)).
 This will not be set automatically and must be